semaphoreci/docs/docs/account-management/connecting-github-and-semaphore.md

 Once you sign up, there are two different ways to give access to your repositories - the OAuth app or the GitHub App.

 ### OAuth App vs. GitHub App
 Originally Semaphore interacted with GitHub via the OAuth app.
-On May 26th, 2021 GitHub App was introduced as a new way to connect Semaphore and GitHub.
+On DATE, 2021 GitHub App was introduced as a new way to connect Semaphore and GitHub.

 **All organizations created before this date will have both OAuth and GitHub app available and can choose between these two ways to connect their repositories.
 All organizations created after this date have only GitHub App available as the method of connecting GitHub repositories.**